sidmcfarland/idle-snitch/development-tasks.md

 - [ ] Use System.Timers.Timer for polling
 - [ ] Store config in user.config or JSON in %APPDATA%
 - [ ] Register auto-start in HKCU registry
+- [ ] Review development notes: assess if additional implementation notes, tests, or documentation are needed before moving to testing & QA

 ## Testing & QA
 - [ ] Test all tray icon states